Head of School

 Director of Guidance

 Mrs. Danielle Wyner is the Director of Guidance.
 She is a New York State Licensed Master Social Worker, having received her MSW degree from Adelphi University.
 She also holds a B.A. in Psychology from Queens College.
 Mrs. Wyner is an alumna of Central (’01) and was the recipient of the Keter Shem Tov Award at her graduation.
-In addition to conducting regular meetings with students for academic and social development, she coordinates the Homeroom Program, which provides an extra layer of support to our students.
+She conducts regular meetings with students for academic and social development.
 Prior to her “return” to Central, Mrs. Wyner served as the school social worker at the Hebrew Academy of Nassau County Middle School and High School, and as a psychotherapist at South Shore Child Guidance Center.

 Mrs. Betty York is a member of our Mathematics Department, teaching all levels of Algebra, Geometry, Advanced Algebra, and Trigonometry.
 Mrs. York received her B.S. in Mathematics magna cum laude, Phi Beta Kappa, from City University of New York, followed by her Master’s degree in Math Education summa cum laude also from CUNY.
 She received her Juris Doctor from Hofstra University Law School.
 Mrs. York previously taught at North Shore Hebrew Academy High School in Great Neck, as well as at TAG in Far Rockaway.
 She began her career at the Bronx High School of Science.